History of ACR Messina

-Associazione Calcio Rinascita Messina is the top football club in Messina and among the major ones in Sicily.
+Associazioni Calcio Riunite Messina 1947 is the top association football club in Messina and among the major ones in Sicily.
 It currently plays in Serie D. Its colors are yellow and red.

 The club's history begun in 1900, when the club was founded under the denomination of Messina Football Club, and spanned until the most recent successes, with a total of four Serie A campaign, three of them being in the 2000s.

 The club was refounded a number of times, more recently in 2009 as A.C.
 Rinascita Messina and has played in all the Italian professional leagues from Serie A, the first time as A.C.
 Riunite Messina to Serie C2 in different times, but also in amateur leagues Serie D and Eccellenza following the most recent club disbandment.

 From 1900 to today

 Messina F.C.

 The history of Messina Football Club began when Alfredo Marangolo returned to Sicily in August 1900 from studying in London, England.
 In Great Britain the game of football was fast gathering popularity with The Football League in its early stages.

 Messina Football Club was officially founded on 1 December 1900 by Marangolo with the help of Anglican reverend "Caulifield".
 The first club manager and captain was a man named F. L. Padgett, who stayed only for a year and Messina played their home games at San Ranieri.

 The staff foundations of the Messina football organization, was composed of 9 Englishmen, 4 Italians, 2 Swiss-Danish, 1 American and 1 German, including;